 RAM (Random Access Memory) is a kind of memory which requires constant power to retain the data in it, once the power supply is disrupted the data will be lost, that’s why it is known as volatile memory.
 There are two types of Random Access Memory ( RAM) static RAM and dynamic RAM and each has its own advantages and disadvantages compared to the other.
-Here the complete guide what is the difference between sram and dram, Which one is better SRAM and DRAM, Why DRAM Needed to be refreshed thousands of time?
+Here the complete guide what is the difference between SRAM and dram, Which one is better SRAM and DRAM, Why DRAM Needed to be refreshed thousands of times?

 Difference between SRAM and DRAM

 Static RAM and dynamic RAM both are different from each other in many contexts like speed, capacity, etc. These differences occur due to the difference in the technique which is used to hold data.
 DRAM makes use of single transistor and capacitor for each memory cell, whereas each memory cell of SRAM makes use of an array of 6 transistors.
 DRAM needs refreshing, whereas SRAM does not require refreshing of the memory cell.

 |Introduction||Dynamic random-access memory is a type of random-access memory that stores each bit of data in a separate capacitor within an integrated circuit.||Static random-access memory is a type of semiconductor memory that uses bistable latching circuitry to store each bit.
 The term static differentiates it from dynamic RAM (DRAM) which must be periodically refreshed.|

 |Typical applications||Main memory in a computer (e.g. DDR3).
 Not for long-term storage.||L2 and L3 cache in a CPU|